learn-co-curriculum/dsc-mod-1-project-v2-1/README.md

 Be sure to let the instructor team know when you’ve started working on a project, either by reaching out over Slack or, if you are in a full-time or part-time cohort, by connecting with your Cohort Lead in your weekly 1:1.
 If you’re not sure who to reach out to, post in the #online-ds-sp-000 channel in Slack.

-Once you're done with the first 8 sections, please start on the project.
+Once you're done with the 10 sections in module 1, please start on the project.
 Do that by forking this repository, cloning it locally, and working in the `student.ipynb` file.
 Make sure to also add and commit a pdf of your presentation to the repository with a file name of `presentation.pdf`.

 ### 2. The Project Review